0xsarwagya/JWT_Authentication/README.md

 In summary, token-based authentication is generally considered to be more secure than cookies because tokens are not stored on the client-side, they are typically signed or encrypted, and they are stateless.
 This makes them more resistant to attacks such as cross-site scripting and more scalable for web applications.

-# Wondering How You Can Use It In Your Own Project?
+# Wondering How You Can Use JWT In Your Own Project?

 This is a project that has been created using React and Express.js, and it implements JWT authentication on the server side.